MILITARY FICTION · SCIENCE FICTION · FANTASY · NON-FICTION

 Michael Stephen Fuchs & Glynn James

-Michael Stephen Fuchs and Glynn James are the co-authors of the Arisen series — thirteen novels and counting set in a world that ended twelve days ago and is still going.
+Michael Stephen Fuchs and Glynn James are the co-authors of the Arisen series — fourteen novels covering the complete arc of a world that ended twelve days ago and is still going.
+Fuchs has since extended the universe with the Operators sub-series, focusing on the elite direct-action teams who've been doing the worst of the work since day one.
 They also co-wrote the Dustfall series, a post-apocalyptic horror collaboration that showcases the range neither of them gets enough credit for.
 Fuchs writes military fiction on his own too (the D-Boys series, the Pandora trilogy).
 James writes across horror, sci-fi, and post-apocalyptic fiction.
 Together, they're responsible for one of the most relentlessly brutal and accurately detailed zombie-military series ever published.

 We're not writing a zombie story.
 We're writing a story about what the best soldiers in the world do when the world they trained to protect stops existing.